Monday, February 18, 2013

 That worked better.
 The Pi was now coming up and making a DHCP request.
 But it wasn't getting a response.
 That's not a Pi problem, that's a problem with the Mac's Internet Connection Sharing.

 Off to Google again - this thread showed other people had problems with ICS in Lion.
-Easiest suggestion was to simply stop and restart the service, and this worked.
+The easiest suggestion was to simply stop and restart the service, and this worked.
 One more restart of the Pi's networking, and as David says: "yay, network!"

 Monday, April 09, 2012